-everything you need to know about covid testing and face mask rules | ExBulletin
+everything you need to know about Covid testing and face mask rules | ExBulletin

 All primary and secondary schools have been closed since 5 January following the introduction of a third national blockade in England and have since offered distance learning to students.
 Only vulnerable children and children of key workers are currently allowed to attend schools for face-to-face learning.

-Students in the founding phase in Wales and those in Primary Years 1 to 3 in Scotland resume face-to-face instruction on 22 February.
-From 15 March, the next phase of the school will return to Scotland – including primary and secondary school students – to begin
+Students in the founding phase in Wales and those in Primary Years 1 to 3 in Scotland resumed face-to-face instruction on 22 February.
+From 15 March, the next phase of school return to Scotland – including primary and some secondary school students – will begin, with all students given at least some schooling at the time, before full-time schooling returns. after the Easter holidays.

 Some elementary school students in Northern Ireland will return to class on March 8, while high school students in the main years of the exam will return to school on March 22.